HironTez/Chess/README.md

     - `checkmateColor` Color | null - color team in checkmate
     - `isDraw` boolean - did game ended with a draw
     - `winnerColor` Color - color of a winner team
-    - `currentTurnColor` Color - color of a team to make the next move
+    - `colorToMove` Color - color of a team to make the next move
     - `pieces` Array<Piece> - the current set of pieces
     - `capturedPieces` Array<Piece> - the set of captured pieces
     - `history` Array<MoveT> - the list of moves